 Outsourcing has become increasingly popular over the last decade as companies grow and their needs start to get so specific, that supply for particular positions, is not easily found in the national market.
 Moreover, with the rise of the startup ecosystem, outsourcing has provided a way for founders and entrepreneurs to find international top tech talent at a considerable discount to create their companies or enhance their existing team.

-This term is very much obscured and usually wrapped in negative connotation, as it has been closely related with a flight of jobs away from the US into foreign companies.
+The term outsourcing is very much obscured and usually wrapped in a negative connotation, as it has been closely related to a flight of jobs away from the US into foreign companies.

-“The main negative effect of outsourcing is it increases U.S. unemployment.
+“The main negative effect of outsourcing is that it increases US unemployment.
 The 14 million outsourced jobs are almost double the 7.5 million unemployed Americans.” as mentioned by Kimberly Amadeo from the Balance.

-“It’s become synonymous with corporate irresponsibility but outsourcing also offers jobs and community programmes [sic]” as argued by the Paul Klein from the Guardian.
+“It’s become synonymous with corporate irresponsibility, but outsourcing also offers jobs and community programmes [sic],” as argued by Paul Klein from the Guardian.

-Regardless, before we can start objecting to it, we need to understand what it is, how it’s used and why it exists.
+Regardless, before we can start objecting to it, we need to understand what it is, how to use it, and why it exists.

 What is outsourcing?

-Put in simple words, outsourcing is the practice of obtaining goods and services from a foreign supplier.
-This is most commonly used in industries where there is either a shortage of labor for particular positions or where the cost of labor is too high.
+Put in simple words, the definition of outsourcing is the practice of obtaining goods and services from a foreign supplier.
+This practice is most commonly used in industries where there’s either a shortage of labor for particular positions or where the cost of labor is too high.
 For example, software developers or designers, as it reveals the Tech Salaries Report.

-Outsourcing can be used for any position whatsoever, but today we see companies using it for non-fundamental roles, those whose function is to provide support to the central infrastructure of the company or aid in the day-to-day operations of the company.
+Companies can outsource any position whatsoever.
+Still, today, we see companies using it for non-fundamental roles, those whose function is to provide support to the central infrastructure of the company or aid in the day-to-day operations of the company.

-Here are the predominant job sectors that where outsourced in 2015:
+Here are the predominant job sectors that companies outsource since 2015:

 Via: Statistic Brain

 With the rise of the technology sector and the startup ecosystem, outsourcing has become a window of opportunity for companies to acquire and retain development talent and teams as the supply of developers is not enough to meet the demand.
-Per Economics 101, given this deficit in supply, prices are really high for really good developers in the USA making it prohibitive for some companies.
+Per Economics 101, given this deficit in supply, prices are considerably high for outstanding developers in the USA, making it prohibitive for some companies.

 Why do companies outsource?

-In its simplest form, companies outsource because it reduces their overhead to produce a product, thus increasing their profit margins.
-It’s a purely a business decision.
+The simplest way to put it is that companies outsource because it reduces their overhead to produce a product, thus increasing their profit margins.
+It’s purely a business decision.

-We live in a world where the same amount of work done in one country or city is not equally paid as if it were done elsewhere.
-It can be argued that the discrepancies in pay levels come from state and federal taxes, the country’s economic standpoint (measured in GDP per capita) and wage-setting institutions.
+We live in a world where the same amount of work done in one country or city isn’t equally paid as if it were done elsewhere.
+Some can argue that the discrepancies in pay levels come from state and federal taxes, the country’s economic standpoint (measured in GDP per capita), and wage-setting institutions.
 Regardless, the basis of the decision is an economic one.

 Here is a thorough breakdown of the reasons as to why people outsource: